Religious Trauma

 - depression, anxiety, panic attacks, crying spells, obsessive-compulsive concerns

-- discomfort with painful emotions and/or pleasurable emotions, difficulty regulating emotions
+- difficulty regulating emotions

 - dissociation